elisepitel/NATO_Alphabet/README.md

 Type the word or phrase you have to spell.
 The programm will return you the Nato Alphabet code for it.

-This code use panda and list and dictionnary comprehension
+This code use pandas and list and dictionnary comprehension